Elao/PhpEnums/README.md

 }
 ```

-In your application bootstraping code:
+In your application bootstrapping code:

 ```php
 use App\Doctrine\DBAL\Type\SuitType;